 The body is in a state of repair immediately after the workout, by using its stored substances.
 This is why protein and meal after the workout is of great help to the organism and helps lower the level of cortisol.

 Immediately after the workout, testosterone and growth hormone are lower than before the workout.
 And cortisol is higher than before the workout.
+Here there are many other factors at play, such as workout intensity, the exercises chosen, your diet and other factors with direct and indirect influence.
+In our training and nutrition programs all this is taken care of.

 Elevated cortisol can be described as an inertia caused by workouts.
 Meaning, when it increases as a result of the workout, it must perform its task.
 When it starts performing (as elevated) it has a certain period of “working hours”.
 The higher it was elevated, the longer its working hours.
 This means longer period of lowered testosterone because cortisol suppresses it.